 What's the Catch?

-The $5,000 minimum requirement to join Core Portfolios could be a deterrent for those who are new to investing or unsure of robo-advisors as a whole.
-However E-Trade says that anything below that minimum makes it too difficult to create a well-diversified portfolio.
+With a $500 minimum requirement to join Core Portfolios there's really no "catch," so to speak.
+E-Trade says that anything below that minimum makes it too difficult to create a well-diversified portfolio.

 Competition: How E-Trade Core Portfolios Stacks Up?

-While E-Trade is a good choice for some newbie investors who will likely appreciate the simple process to create a custom portfolio, the $5,000 minimum balance may be a deterrent.
-Wealthfront, in comparison, requires just $500 to start investing.
-That lower entry point may be more attractive to many who are new to investing.
+E-Trade may be a good choice for some newbie investors who will likely appreciate the simple process to create a custom portfolio and the $500 minimum balance.
 Furthermore, E-Trade charges a 0.3% flat management fee.
 While that fee is in line with many other robo-advisors, Wealthfront's is slightly lower at a flat 0.25%.
-This makes Wealthfront a solid option for those with smaller sums to invest.

 Fidelity Go is a natural comparison to E-Trade Core Portfolios.
 Both robo-advisors will likely attract similar potential clients (those new to investing and those looking for a hands-off investing experience) and they support similar accounts.
-They are tied when it comes to the required minimum ($5,000) but Fidelity's management fee is slightly higher at 0.35% fee.
+Fidelity's management fee is slightly higher at 0.35% fee.
 As a result E-Trade might come out ahead for investors who can't decide between the two.

 Bottom Line: Should You Use E-Trade Core Portfolios?